Last updated on July 7th, 2022 at 11:26 am

 The main characters’ stories are so beautifully told on screen, you can’t help but be captivated by the moments that are captured on screen.
 They pull you into their plight, letting you in on the levity of shared laughter in the kitchen, to the pain and tenuous reality of their situation.

 This is one of those movies that made me sit up and admit that my life is easy.

 While the main character, Skeeter, starts the project with her personal dream of becoming a writer in mind, she quickly realizes what an impact telling these woman’s stories can have on their lives.

 When the tales start flowing about how these women are treated, they are both shocking and poignant.
-Trusted to raise their employers children, they are simultaneously treating as second class citizens.
+Trusted to raise their employer’s children, they are simultaneously treated as second-class citizens.

 I know I live in a completely different time and place, but I felt anger and pain watching these stories played out, even as they were told with such grace.
 Although I can’t even begin to imagine the struggle with adversity these strong women faced daily, I can definitely jump with joy when they realize just how empowered with their dreams they become.

 I fell in love with the character Minny, whose sass tends to get her in trouble, while her big heart can’t help but take risks for what she knows is right.
 Her reluctance at first in helping Skeeter by telling her stories is quickly replaced by her exuberance in being able to finally share them.